nghiant3223/nghiant3223.github.io/_posts/2025-03-11-go-scheduler.md

 You can find the assembly code of the original program [here](/assets/2025-03-11-go-scheduler/non_cooperative_preempt.s).
 As I'm building the program on my local machine, which is darwin/arm64, the assembly code could be different from the one you might see on your machine.

-That's all set, let's take a look at the assembly code of the `fibonacci` function and see what the code does.
+That's all set, let's take a look at the assembly of the `fibonacci` function to see what it does.
 ```
       main.go:11      0x1023e8890     900b40f9        MOVD 16(R28), R16
       main.go:11      0x1023e8894     f1c300d1        SUB $48, RSP, R17